 After that point, I started increasing the dosage bit by bit until I found a dosage that worked for me.
 The dosage I started taking was approx 30mg in the morning and 30mg after dinner.
 It made a huge impact personally for me and was able to clear my mind during the day as well as falling asleep.
 Falling asleep was always a struggle because of all the “negative thoughts” going through the brain.
 My anxiety was GAD (Generalized Anxiety Disorder).

-As I touched on briefly in the last section, dosing is key to finding balance in your day to day life.
-I won't come out and say that CBD is going to cure you, it most likely won't.
-It can certainly help take the discomfort away and possibly allow you to return to days which you can function within.
+As I touched on briefly in the last section, dosing is key to finding balance in your day-to-day life.
+I won’t come out and say that CBD is going to cure you, it most likely won’t.
+It can certainly help take the discomfort away and possibly allow you to return to days which you can function.

 Too often I read online failures when people have taken CBD.
 Sure, I’ll agree that there may be some people that do not get benefits from it.
 We are all biologically different which means it might not work for everyone, fair enough.
 For the majority of other people, I will argue that they are not dosing correctly or they did not give it enough time for their body to adjust to.

 There are a few ways to get your intake of CBD which include vaping your CBD, edibles such as gummies or capsules, and tinctures which is probably the easiest and most popular method of taking CBD.
 If one of these dosing methods does not work for you do not simply give us, move onto the next method and see if it works for you.

 Dosing is probably the biggest thing at the start to play around with.
 The instructions on the bottle cannot tell you what is going to work for you as an individual.
 This is where trial and error come in and you play around with the dosage to see if something works better over time.
 We always suggest taking the approach of starting low and slow and moving up gradually in dosage.
 The goal is to find a dosage that gives you the ideal results without wasting the product.
 Less is more sometimes, and more is not better.